finnbar/hanafuda/README.md

 ### The Client

 You will need LOVE installed to run the client.
-When you are in the client directory, type into the command line: love . and it should all magically work.
+When you are in the base directory (NOT the client directory), type into the command line: love . and it should all magically work.
 In particular, you should get a window appear and ask you for your username.

+Alternatively you can drag the whole folder on to the love icon and hopefully it will work.

 ## The Code